raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive those notifications.

-Similarly, after an mDNS Relay client has subscribed to receive inbound mDNS traffic from an mDNS Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its mDNS Relay link subscription, thereby indicating its support of mDNS Relay, and its desire to receive inbound mDNS packets over that DSO session {{?I-D.ietf-dnssd-mdns-relay}}.
+Similarly, after an Discovery Relay client has subscribed to receive inbound mDNS (multicast DNS, {{?RFC6762}}) traffic from an Discovery Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its Discovery Relay link subscription, thereby indicating its support of Discoery Relay, and its desire to receive inbound mDNS packets over that DSO session {{?I-D.ietf-dnssd-mdns-relay}}.

 ***